 Maltese and Bolognese

-Many toy breeds seem to descend from the Maltese.
-Although over the centuries they have erroneously been called a 'Terrier' or even a 'Spaniel', there is no doubt the forerunners of the Maltese have been adored continuously as a pet since the earliest civilizations.
-Their development includes the effect of trading small dogs between the East and the West.
+Many toy breeds descend from the forerunners of the Maltese which have been adored continuously as a small companion dog since the earliest civilizations.
+Their development demonstrates the effect of trading small dogs between the East and the West.
 Maltese history is summarized here, together with documentation from many respected sources.